And boom, it’s another week. HEMA videos pop up all over the place, all the time. Here is this week’s selection.

 Medium Sparring in Spain

-Halfswording in the groin?
+Halfswording to the groin?
 Only in Canada

-Awesome showreel of exchanges from the guys at Blood&Iron in Canada.
+Awesome showreel of exchanges from the guys at Blood & Iron in Canada.
 The halfswording groin stab is a beauty to behold.
 Combined with the first video, this reel of chosen exchanges shows a good continuum of practice – what happens when we put in a bit more speed, assertiveness and force.

 Staff techniques that might work.
 I don’t know.